foundryvtt/crucible/docs/Dice.md

 A **Skill Bonus** represents a character's expertise and accumulated knowledge that could help them perform the action better.
 When performing an action that tests knowledge in a skill, the skill bonus is determined by how many ranks the character has in that particular skill.
 For weapon attacks, the skill bonus is from their training in using that particular type of weapon.

 Finally, the **Enchantment Bonus** reflects circumstantial, magical factors that can change the outcome of a roll.
-By default, the Enchantment Bonus is 0, but some talents, spells or magical items can grant an Enchantment bonus to certain rolls.
+By default, the Enchantment Bonus is 0, but some talents, spells or magical items can grant an Enchantment bonus on certain rolls.
+Similarly, a creature's chances of succeeding on a check can be hindered by applying a negative Enchantment bonus to a roll.
 If a character is affected by multiple sources of magic, the Enchantment Bonus is the sum of all bonuses from all magical effects that would apply to this roll.
+This bonus has a maximum of +6.

 **Situation**: *Suppose Irzi - a bold ex-town guard hoping to save a victim of an evil ogre's kidnapping - sought to climb a steep cliffside to follow the ogre's trail.
 The player, Melody, would roll 3d8 and add Irzi's character bonuses for Acrobatics to the result.
 Furthermore, a situational bonus might apply depending on whether the attempt was made in esepcially favorable or unfavorable conditions.
 Suppose Irzi had a recent, untreated ankle injury that hindered her ability to climb, adding 2 banes to her roll, reducing one of her dice pool's d8s to a d4.
-In this case, the player rolls two d8s and one d4, resulting in 6, 8, and 3, adding a +4 for her ability bonus (an average of her Strength and Dexterity scores), and a +2 for her Acrobatics skill, resulting in a total roll of 23.
-The Game Master deems this was a difficult task, as the cliff was slippery and with few footholds, requiring a roll of 20 or higher to succeed in the attempt.
+In this case, the player rolls two d8s and one d4, resulting in 6, 8, and 3, adding a +5 for her ability bonus (an average of her Strength and Dexterity scores), and a +4 for her Acrobatics skill, resulting in a total roll of 26.
+The Game Master deems this was a moderately difficult task, as the cliff was slippery and with few footholds, requiring a roll of 25 or higher to succeed in the attempt.
 In this situation, Irzi is successful, managing to safely scale the cliff and continuing her pursuit of the kidnapper.*

 In this example, the roll uses a bonuses from an applicable skill.
 Refer to the [Skills](./Character/Skills.md) article for information on skills checks, the ability scores they use, and skill bonuses.